ExposedCat/tg-local-llm/README.md

 - Powered by [ExposedCat Dev](https://t.me/ExposedCatDev)

 ## Licence
-Whole repository is licenced under GPL3.0
+The repository is licenced under GPL3.0